-Make sure enough 13089 - 2" adhesive-backed gasket is available to replace compressed or damaged gaskets on the reclaimer upper flange (and lower flange if the hopper is removed.
+Depending on conditions such as height and accessibility, it may be easier to replace the wear plate if the reclaimer is removed from the hopper and leg assembly.
+Make sure enough 13089 - 2" adhesive-backed gasket is available to replace compressed or damaged gaskets on the reclaimer upper flange (and lower flange if the reclaimer is removed from the hopper and leg assembly).

-- 600 cfm requires 6 ft for each flange. - 900 cfm requires 7 ft for each flange.
+- 900 cfm requires 7 feet for each flange. - 1200 cfm requires 7 feet for the lower flange and 8 feet for the upper flange.